 - Successful completion of the practicum (225 hours)

 - Demonstrate an ability to work independently and professionally

 Successful completion of the Medical Laboratory Technician Assistant diploma program requires students to prove competency in all areas of the CSMLS national competency profile for Medical Laboratory Technician Assistant with a minimum 70% grade in all courses and meet all OSMT competencies for medical laboratory assistants.

 Program Participation During Laboratory Sessions

-During the program students are expected to actively participate in their training program, this will include being a patient and working on other students both male and female.
-If at anytime a student wishes not to continue being a patient, they can speak with the Program Coordinator or instructor and discuss their concerns and the instructor will accommodate the student.
+During the program, students are expected to actively participate in their training program, this will include being a patient and working on other students both male and female.
+If at anytime a student wishes not to continue being a patient, they can speak with the Program Coordinator or instructor and discuss their concerns and the instructor will do their best to accommodate the student.

 Free Information Responses within 24 hours